Original Sin (Tapper and Thompson book): Contents

 The book is based on around 200 interviews, the majority of which were conducted with Democratic insiders following the 2024 United States presidential election.
 It examines Joe Biden's cognitive and physical deterioration, leading up to the presidential election, particularly the Joe Biden–Donald Trump presidential debate.
-Following the announcement of the book, Axios wrote that "Thompson and Tapper draw a direct line from Biden's decision to run again—his 'original sin' that led to a campaign of 'gaslighting and denial'—and the election of President Trump."
+Following the announcement of the book, Axios reported that "Thompson and Tapper draw a direct line from Biden's decision to run again—his 'original sin' that led to a campaign of 'gaslighting and denial'—and the election of President Trump."

 The book stated that during Joe Biden's reelection presidential campaign, there were discussions about having Biden use a wheelchair in the event that he won a second term.
 Physician Dr. Kevin O'Connor said that "a wheelchair might be necessary for what could be a difficult recovery", if Biden had a "bad fall" in 2023 or 2024.
 A spokesperson stated that while medical exams "made clear" that Biden had a "stiffened gait caused, in part, by wear and tear to his spine", no necessary treatment was given.

 Despite Biden's insistence that he would have defeated Trump if he had stayed in the race, the book stated that there were no polls supporting this claim, adding that "there was no credible data ... to support the notion that he would have won."
-One poll conducted from November 6-7, 2024 found that Biden would have lost the popular vote 42-49% to Trump.
+One poll conducted from November 6–7, 2024 found that Biden would have lost the popular vote 42-49% to Trump.
 According to Semafor, the book explained that digital video "was a constant struggle" and Biden's campaign was "getting creative with editing" such as using slow motion videos to hide how slowly Biden was walking.

 Another issue was that Joe Biden began "staring blankly" at people that he had known for years, including actor George Clooney, and becoming "more disoriented and incoherent" when fatigued.
 The book explained that Biden's inner circle wanted to keep him happy and "shield him from bad news", which was occasionally about the president himself and his health.
-Several cabinet members stated that they would go months without seeing Biden, despite having "regular access" to him beforehand.
+Several members of the cabinet of Joe Biden stated that they would go months without seeing the president, despite having "regular access" to Biden beforehand.
+Meetings were so scripted, Tapper said to Terry Gross, that "cabinet secretaries thought they were weird".